StarryBlueSky/PyChroner/README_EN.md

 <br>For example, You can make bot using TBFW and publish the your code.

 ## How to Install (on CentOS 7)
-TBFW working at Python 3.x up to 3.5.1 or higher.
+TBFW working at Python 3.x Series from 3.4 or higher.

 ### 1. Clone Repository
 ```bash